oracle-livelabs/goldengate/ggs-to-ogg/adb/adb.md

 You can click **View VCN Details** and to verify both a Public and Private subnet were created.

-## Task 2: Create an Autonomous Transaction Processing Instance
+## Task 2: Create an Autonomous Transaction Processing instance

 1. Open the **Navigation Menu**, navigate to **Oracle Database**, and select **Autonomous Transaction Processing**.